townim-faisal/townim-faisal.github.io/_pages/projects.md

 * **EKYC – Onboarding Application:**
   * **Technology:** Flask, React js, Nginx, TensorFlow, Keras & OpenCV.
   * This is an online onboarding system in which users complete a paperless registration by completing automated steps such as face verification and NID information verification.
-Improving the performance of deep learning models is the major responsibility of mine along with developing REST APIs for the client’s application.
+Improving the performance of deep learning models is the major responsibility of mine along with developing REST APIs for the client’s application. [[project link](https://ekyc.ml:5000/)]

 * **Deep  Neural Network based Lipid Profile Prediction:**
   * **Technology:** R, ggplot, h2o & shiny.